Curriculum Learning: A Survey: Taxonomy of Curriculum Learning Methods

-\textbf{Related methodologies.} Beside the standard easy-to-hard approach employed in CL, other strategies differ in the way they build the curriculum.
-In this direction, Shrivastava et al.~\cite{shrivastava2016training} employ a Hard Example Mining (HEM) strategy for object detection which emphasizes difficult examples, i.e.~examples with higher loss.
-Braun et al.~\cite{braun2017curriculum} utilize anti-curriculum learning (Anti-CL) for automatic speech recognition systems under noisy environments, using the signal-to-noise ratio to create a hard-to-easy ordering.
+\textbf{Related methodologies.} Besides the standard easy-to-hard approach employed in CL, other strategies differ in the way they build the curriculum.
+In this direction, Shrivastava et al.~\citeyearpar{shrivastava2016training} employ a Hard Example Mining (HEM) strategy for object detection which emphasizes difficult examples, i.e.,~examples with higher loss.
+Braun et al.~\citeyearpar{braun2017curriculum} utilize anti-curriculum learning (Anti-CL) for automatic speech recognition systems under noisy environments, using the signal-to-noise ratio to create a hard-to-easy ordering.
 On another note, active learning (AL) setups do not focus on the difficulty of the examples, but on the uncertainty.
-Chang et al.~\cite{chang2017active} claim that SPL and HEM might work well in different scenarios, but sorting the examples based on the level of uncertainty, in an AL fashion, might provide a general solution for achieving higher quality results.
-Tang and Huang~\cite{tang2019self} combine active learning and SPL, creating an algorithm which jointly considers the potential value of the examples for improving the overall model and the difficulty of the instances.
+Chang et al.~\citeyearpar{chang2017active} claim that SPL and HEM might work well in different scenarios, but sorting the examples based on the level of uncertainty, in an AL fashion, might provide a general solution for achieving higher quality results.
+Tang and Huang \citeyearpar{tang2019self} combine active learning and SPL, creating an algorithm that jointly considers the potential value of the examples for improving the overall model and the difficulty of the instances.

-\textbf{Other elements of curriculum learning.} Beside the methodology-based categorization, curriculum techniques employ different criteria for building the curriculum, multiple scheduling approaches and can be applied on different levels (data, task or model).
+\textbf{Other elements of curriculum learning.} Besides the methodology-based categorization, curriculum techniques employ different criteria for building the curriculum, multiple scheduling approaches, and can be applied on different levels (data, task, or model).